 As the airport is on a motu, and so is the St Regis, transfers to the resort are by shuttle boat.
 St Regis charges for airport transfers.
 Make sure you book them.
 When you have collected your luggage at the airport, go to the St Regis booth.
 You are welcomed with floral leis and your luggage will be taken to the St Regis shuttle boat.
 A smooth hotel check-in is done on the boat.

 Skimming across the lagoon to the St Regis Resort Bora Bora is an unforgettable experience.
-On arrival guests are refreshed with a scented flannel wipe and iced tea.
-They are taken for a buggy cart tour of the extensive resort before being escorted to their room.
+On arrival we were refreshed with a scented flannel wipe and iced tea and taken for a buggy cart tour of the extensive resort before being escorted to our room.

 St Regis offers a free shuttle service to Matira Beach and Vaitape twice a day except Sundays and public holidays.
 The shuttle boat delivers guests to the St Regis Bora Bora base at Anui on the main island where there is a bus waiting to take them to Matira and Vaitape.